Save Annotated PDF with GroupDocs.Annotation for Java

 Practical Applications

-• Educational Resources: Annotate textbooks and papers for study groups.
+• Educational Resources: Annotate textbooks for study groups.

 Performance Considerations

-• Limit the number of concurrent annotations on large documents.
+• Limit concurrent annotations on very large PDFs.

 Conclusion